lezojeda/personal-budget/README.md

 # Personal Budget Express App

-This is a project created as part of the Codecademy back-end engineer path.
+This is a project created as part of the [Codecademy Back-end Engineer career path](https://join.codecademy.com/learn/paths/back-end-engineer-career-path/).
 It is built using Express and TypeScript mainly.

 ## Getting Started